zhangyaoxing/mock-data/README.md

 - `output`: Optional.
 Output file path.
 Defaults to `output/`.
 - `$jsonSchema`: Required.
 The JSON schema.
 [JSON schema](https://json-schema.org/) is a 3rd-party standard for defining schemas for JSON.
 You can find details in the website.
 In the [MongoDB document](https://www.mongodb.com/docs/manual/reference/operator/query/jsonSchema/) you can also find some examples.

 The following matrix shows which MongoDB data types are supported by this tool.
-Use `Alias` when you define the data types in the schema file.
+Use `Number` or `Alias` when you define the data types in the schema file.
 |        Type        | Number |   Alias    | Supported |
 |:------------------:|:------:|:----------:|:---------:|
 |       Double       |   1    |   double   |  &check;  |